TYLER, TX (KLTV) -Spring is here, and that means it’s also time for allergies. Not just people are affected; your pets can suffer, too.

 “It’s important for him to be comfortable because it’s my responsibility to take care of him as a pet owner,” Kirkpatrick said.

-Kirkpatrick recently took his dog Spanky into see Shirey for his seasonal shot after noticing his four-legged friend itching all the time.
+Kirkpatrick recently took his dog Spanky into see Shirey for his seasonal shot after noticing his dog itching all the time.

 “He can get so bad that he starts gnawing raw spots off on himself.
 If I don’t take care of it or have it taken care of, he’ll start scratching so much,” Kirkpatrick said.

-Shirey recommended watching out for rashes or swollen, itchy skin, especially in the areas where two types of skin come together.
+Shirey recommended watching out for rashes or swollen, itchy skin.

 “You will notice probably the two main things that owners notice when it comes to allergies is either licking the paws, chewing at the butt right over the tail head, or shaking or flopping those ears,” Shirey said.

 Experts say treating allergies can be tough.